🏡Granny Annexe in the Garden – Do I Need Planning Permission in 2025

 - 4m with dual-pitched roof

-- 3m with flat roof or any other roof type
+- 3m with a flat roof or any other roof type

 - If within 2m of a boundary, height must not exceed 2.5m

-- Cumulative area of outbuildings + extensions must not cover more than 50% of the original garden land
+- The cumulative area of outbuildings + extensions must not cover more than 50% of the original garden land

 🧱 Use Restrictions